-The Qorvo® ACT41000 is a low noise, dc-to-dc buck converter with a programmable output and auxiliary bias supply regulators.
-This synchronous step-down voltage regulator supports a wide input voltage of 4.5 V to 40 V and integrates both the high side and low side MOSFETS of $50m\Omega$ R{DSON} for high efficiency power conversions.
+The Qorvo® ACT41000 is a programmable output, low noise, RFPoL (Radio Frequency application Point of Load) buck converter with auxiliary bias supply regulators.
+This synchronous step-down voltage regulator supports a wide input voltage of 4.5 V to 40 V and integrates both the high side and low side MOSFETS of $50m\Omega$ RDSON for high efficiency power conversions.

 To power up a drain of GaN/GaAs Power Amplifiers (PAs), the ACT41000 supports a programmable output both in voltage and current (limit) setpoints and the device operates in constant-current (CC) and constant-voltage (CV) seamlessly.
-Qorvo factory-programs the default settings and an optional MCU can re-program them on-the-fly via I2C.
-The precise 256-step current limit enables an MCU to detect precise I{DQ} by eliminating a current sensor IC.
+Qorvo factory-programs the default settings and an optional MCU can re-program them on-the-fly via IC.
+The precise 256-step current limit enables an MCU to detect precise IDQ by eliminating a current sensor IC.